BriceNocenti/tabxplor/README.md

 love to enhance your data exploration experience with simple yet powerful tools.
 All functions are propelled by `tidyverse`, pipe-friendly, and render `tibble` data frames which can be easily manipulated with `dplyr`.
+In the same time, time-taking operations are done with `data.table` to go faster with big dataframes.
 Tables can be exported to Excel and in html with formats and colors.

 ## Installation